top of page

 1. Privacy Protection: All client information, including personal details, assessments, treatment plans, and progress notes, will be kept secure and protected from unauthorized access.

-2. Confidentiality Agreement: All staff, volunteers, and affiliated professionals associated with Identity Outreach Program Corp., are required to sign a confidentiality agreement, pledging to uphold the strict confidentiality of client information.
+2. Confidentiality Agreement: All staff, volunteers, and affiliated professionals associated with Identity Outreach LLC.., are required to sign a confidentiality agreement, pledging to uphold the strict confidentiality of client information.

 3. Limits of Confidentiality: While we prioritize confidentiality, there are specific situations where we may be legally or ethically obligated to breach confidentiality.
 These include instances where there is a risk of harm to the client or others, suspected abuse or neglect of a minor, or when required by court order or law.